Task Force on the Prevention of Sexual Abuse of Children

 Annual Progress Reports to the General Assembly

-Note: The 2018 General Assembly revised the membership of the Task Force (Senate Bill 843) and tasked the Department of Social Services for submitting annual reports to the General Assembly moving forward.
+From 2014-2018 the Missouri Department of Elementary and Secondary Education (DESE) was required to submit annual reports detailing the Task Force’s progress.
+The 2018 General Assembly revised the membership of the Task Force (Senate Bill 843) and tasked the Department of Social Services for submitting annual reports beginning in 2019.

 Work Group Information